VVDN-Technologies/vvdn-ice/README.md

 # Overview
-VVDN-Intelligent Cloud Engine abbreviated as ICE is a secure and scalable cloud platform that enables IoT, Video, Automotive, AgriTech, HealthTech, and IoT enterprises to quickly onboard devices and make them cloud-connected.
+VVDN-Intelligent Cloud Engine abbreviated as ICE is a secure and scalable cloud platform that enables IoT, Video, Automotive, AgriTech, HealthTech, and IIoT enterprises to quickly onboard devices and make them cloud-connected.

 To learn more about VVDN-Intelligent Cloud Engine please refer here.